asdfo123/asdfo123.github.io/_pages/about.md

 # 🔥 News
-- *2025.05*: 2 papers submitted to EMNLP 2025, good luck!
+- *2025.08*: &nbsp;🎉🎉 Our paper "Exploring Deductive and Inductive Reasoning Capabilities of Large Language Models in Procedural Planning" has been accepted by **Findings of EMNLP 2025**! 🚀

 - *2025.05*: &nbsp;🎉🎉 Our paper "ScEdit: Script-based Assessment of Knowledge Editing" has been accepted by **Findings of ACL 2025**!
 Proud to mark this as my first first-author paper! 🚀

 - *2025.05*: &nbsp;🎉🎉 Our shared task paper "LLMSR@XLLM25: An Empirical Study of LLM for Structural Reasoning" has been accepted by **ACL 2025 XLLM Workshop**.

 - *2024.12*: &nbsp;🎉🎉 Our team has won a Bronze Medal in **ICPC EC-Final**.
 What a fantastic way to conclude my ICPC journey!